 CGATS provides a vehicle for other industry organizations that have specifications to work under the CGATS "umbrella" to move their work into the standards arena, and have the work developed and approved as an American National Standard.
-The result of these joint efforts is the development of an ANSI CGATS standard.
+The result of these joint efforts is the development of an CGATS American National Standard.

 The committee works to improve the efficiency of national standards development, facilitates information exchange, coordinates multi-discipline standards activities and is a liaison for international standards development.